future-web3/blasteens-ui/README.md

 ## 🧱 Developed By
 - Blasteens is developed by _Scorpion Studio_. \
-We're a dynamic developer team based in Melbourne, Australia, deeply fascinated by all aspects of decentralized applications (dApps).
+We're a dynamic developer team based in Melbourne, Australia, deeply fascinated by all aspects of dApps.
 With a firm belief in the future potential of blockchain technology, we are committed to exploring and contributing to this innovative field.
 Peace ✌️
   <p align="left">
     <img alt="Scorpion Studio" src="public/images/scorpion-studio.png" width="500" >
   </p>